-If you are interested in owning or managing a U.S. business, Aretz and Chisholm Immigration may be able to help you obtain an E-2 non-immigrant visa.
+If you are interested in owning or managing a U.S. business, Aretz and Company Immigration may be able to help you obtain an E-2 non-immigrant visa.
 Obtaining an E-2 visa can be difficult and overwhelming.
-Aretz and Chisholm Immigration can provide you with guidance to navigate this complex process.
+Aretz and Company Immigration can provide you with guidance to navigate this complex process.

 E-2 Investor Visa

 Certain foreign nationals may be eligible for an E-2 visa if they plan to individually invest, or have already invested, a “substantial amount of capital” into a U.S. business.
 E-2 visa applicants generally apply through a U.S. consulate abroad, although applying from within the U.S. may be an option in certain cases.